top of page

 • Cultural appropriation and yoga’s roots

 These aren’t just “add-ons”—they’re essential.
-Especially if you're looking to be a trauma informed yoga teacher ethics need to guide your every move.
+Especially if you're looking to be a trauma informed yoga teacher ethics need to guide your classes.

 9. Where to Teach After Training